+In recent years, good, creative, local problem-solving folks have concluded the time is ripe to pursue a major water appropriation and transfer project (GMD3 2013 letter to state water planning officials).
+Their reasoning is based on groundwater modeling of southwest Kansas aquifers, the result of which indicates a grim water supply future unless southwest Kansas gains access to an alternative and sustainable water supply.
+Very low natural aquifer recharge rates are a given fact and modeling indicates about 50 percent of the two million acre feet used annually in southwest Kansas may be sustainable from natural and return flow sources.

+Delayed action.
+There does not appear to be any useful purpose in delaying water transfer action until either the unyielding laws of hydrology naturally reduce water use, or the legal principles of priority and administrative water regulation artificially reduce water use, to achieve a balance in supply.
+In the end, the wait will seem relatively short, and the inevitable result will be reduced water use that will wither the numbers of farms and substantially reduce the production of economic value and farm commodities.
+Consequent decimation of local western Kansas economies and communities will follow, which in turn will have a similar adverse impact on the Kansas economy, and national security.

+Capital investment.
+A major water transportation project or group of projects must be pursued while production income, property values and the economic system are in place to support the capital investments.
+The challenge of bringing the additional supply to fruition may be daunting, but the project is no more economically, hydrologically, legally or politically speculative at this initial application stage than the initial challenge that confronted others elsewhere prior to construction of existing water transfer projects that now transfer water for agricultural, municipal, industrial, waterpower and aquifer replenishment uses.

+Economic Growth.
 Continued district economic growth is dependent upon having a reliable water supply for irrigation use.
 Significant declines in the Ogallala/High Plains Aquifer threaten the economic future of the people and equity interests within the district.
 A 2013 report to the governors economic advisory board by the Kansas Department of Agriculture said that transitioning western Kansas irrigated land to dry land costs the economy nearly $4000 per acre per year in lost economic value.
 So for example, eliminating aquifer depletion through rapid reductions of pumping limits to safe yield levels could force the transition of a majority of irrigated acres to dry land.
 Though admittedly extreme, such rapid change would cause economic collapse that would not be in the public interest.
 A more gradual managed conservation approach is required while other options for replenishing supply to a high level of use and sustainably can be developed.
-Both conservation and new sources are considered critical by the GMD3 Board to provide the future water necessary for the district to maintain its role in the Kansas and national economies.
+Both conservation of natural sources and development of new sources of supply are considered critical by the GMD3 Board to provide the future water necessary for the district to maintain its role in the Kansas and national economies.